-- Grades are not recorded for students who drop a course(s) during the refund period. - A grade of "W" is awarded to students who drop a course(s) during the first 60% of the semester (after the refund period).
-This may, however, result in a change in student status for financial aid, veteran's benefits, insurance discounts, etc.
+- No courses or grades are recorded for students who register but do not attend classes. - No courses or grades are recorded for students who withdraw from course(s) during the refund period. - A grade of "W" is awarded to students who drop a course(s) after the refund period but during the first 60% of the semester.

-Students who fail to officially drop a course for which they are not attending will receive an administrative failure for such courses on their transcripts.
+Students who fail to file an official drop form to drop a course for which they are not attending will receive an administrative failure for such courses on their transcripts.